For quick access and ease of use, you can pin any settings app page or section to the start menu. Useful for frequently accessed pages. Here’s how.

 You can pin any section or page of the settings app to the Start menu.
 Thankfully, though not obvious at first glance, Microsoft made it really easy to pin the Settings app pages.

 1. Open the Settings app.
 You can do that by searching for it in the Start menu or by pressing the keyboard shortcut Win + I.

 2. To pin an entire section from the main Settings app screen, right-click on the section and select the “Pin to Start” option.
 For example, I want to pin the System section to the Start menu.
 So, I right-clicked on it and selected the “Pin to Start” option.

 3. Windows will show a confirmation prompt.
 Click on the Yes button to continue.

 4. To pin a specific Settings sub-page, go to that page, right-click on the page/tab name on the sidebar and select “Pin to Start“.
 In my case, I’m pinning the Colors page.

 5. Windows will show a confirmation prompt.
 Click on the Yes button to continue.

 Once pinned, this is how it looks like in the start menu.
 You can resize the tile by right-clicking and selecting the “Resize” option.

-If you have multiple settings app pages pinned to the start menu, you can group all of them in a single folder just by dragging and dropping one on top of the other.
+If you have multiple Settings pages pinned to the start menu, you can group all of them in a single folder.
+To do that, drag and drop one on top of the other.
 This is very useful in terms of proper organization of settings app page tile items in the start menu.